Mathijs-Bakker/Extenject/README.md

 Unity is a fantastic game engine, however the approach that new developers are encouraged to take does not lend itself well to writing large, flexible, or scalable code bases.
 In particular, the default way that Unity manages dependencies between different game components can often be awkward and error prone.

-This project was started because at the time there wasn't any DI frameworks for Unity, and having used DI frameworks outside of Unity (eg.  Ninject) and seeing the benefits, I felt it was important to remedy that.
+This project was started because at the time there wasn't any DI frameworks for Unity, and having used DI frameworks outside of Unity (e.g.  Ninject) and seeing the benefits, I felt it was important to remedy that.

 Finally, I will just say that if you don't have experience with DI frameworks, and are writing object oriented code, then trust me, you will thank me later!
 Once you learn how to write properly loosely coupled code using DI, there is simply no going back.